SALE-LEASEBACKS

 Plan: Owner worked with SLNCapitalMarkets to structure a sale-leaseback by creating a new lease with a rent structure that mirrored his mortgage payment.

-Lease: Owner agreed to signa 13-year NNN lease with 1.5% annual rent bumps, making the long term commitment and terms attract
+Lease: Owner agreed to signa 13-year NNN lease with 1.5% annual rent bumps, making the long term commitment and terms attractive to a potential investor

 Execution: SLN Capital Markets generated multiple offers and settled on a buyer who paid client more than $1.46 million, which was more than $1 million above the county’s market value for the property.